 Our 21,000 gallon (500 bbl) v bottom tanks are great for liquid storage.
 They are easy to drain and include stairs with fixed handrails and landings.
 To be able to hold 21,000 gallons of liquid, it obviously has to be big!
 Dimensions for a v bottom tank are:

-These are heavy duty tanks, equipped with .25” plates.
-We have both smooth walled tanks and corrugated walled tanks.
-Every tank has durable epoxy interior coating and a polyurethane external paint.
+These are heavy-duty tanks, equipped with .25” plates.
+We have both smooth-walled tanks and corrugated walled tanks.
+Every tank has a durable epoxy interior coating and a polyurethane external paint.

 Round Bottom Tank

 Our round bottom tanks are very similar to the v bottom tanks, besides a few (and one obvious) differences.
 The dimensions are comparable:

 But the clear difference is the bottom.
 These liquid storage tanks are built with the same .25” plates, but have a rounded bottom.
 If you are storing a thicker liquid or a high viscosity fluid that needs to be turned, rolled, or mixed, the round bottom allows for easier movement.
 All of these round bottom tanks have smooth walls, which make for easier cleaning because there are no corners.
 Like the v bottom tank, these round bottom tanks are easy to drain and have the epoxy interior coating and polyurethane external paint.
 Instead of a staircase and landing, these tanks have a small ladder and landing.